wschloss/OpenGL_GuildWars/README.md

 * Add functionality to the building class.
 Place some buildings
 	* make different kinds of buildings (if we have time)

+* (WALTER) Redraw All Might as a hero, not a car
 * Create a file that says where to put all the trees and buildings, add the loading to the WorldLoader.

 * Uncomment Castamere draw calls
-* Make Castamere respond to wasd controls
+* Make Castamere animated on wasd movement
-* (WALTER) Menu to switch between arcball for each hero
+* (WALTER) Implement menu options to switch between arcball for each hero

 * Create FreeCamera class
 * Render first person cam for a hero in a second viewport (free cam with hero coords)